 Moreover, health problems like inflammations in your nose and throat (postnasal drip and sinus infections) can also be the reason behind your halitosis.

 Additionally, if there is a foreign substance in your nasal cavity, that too can make your breath smell bad.

-Cancer, acid reflux (GERD) and metabolic disorders can release chemicals which in return produce a bad smell.
+Cancer, acid reflux (GERD) and metabolic disorders can release chemicals that in return produce a bad smell.

-If you take some drugs or medications regularly you may notice that your mouth is more dry and gives a mouth odor.
+If you take some drugs or medications regularly you may notice that your mouth is drier and gives a mouth odor.